isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

 required for checking a kernel signature, though I know very little about TPM.
 It's also likely that someone else has already worked on this.

+> The kernel and initramfs in boot flash don't strictly need to be signed
+> because the flash chip is made read-only in hardware once they have been
+> written to it.
+That hardware write protection is the root of trust.
+If
+> someone has access to the hardware long enough to tamper with the flash chip
+> then game over anyway.
+>
+> One further step is possible: adding TPM support to coreboot, having
+> coreboot measure itself and then using the TPM to unseal an encrypted
+> kernel+initramfs.
+I'm not sure if that would actually have any
+> advantages.
+However - the initramfs used with the kernel could, and should,
+> check signatures of whatever it starts.
+That still needs to be designed. --
+> Peter

 ## Prior modifications
 ----------------------